undera/encarno/README.md

 - scripting elements in input, whole scripting flow
 - URLs from file input type (access.log)
 - explicit option of shared input.
 To allow processing payload file only once.
+- respect `iterations` option from Taurus config
+- should we interrupt the test once its duration is over, always?
+- check the RAM usage over time, looks like a leak